benjaminsimon17/BME547_Fall2022/README.md

 Write a function that takes the database and a patient id, have the function look through the database and return the patient who matched the id.

-Write a function that takes databse, patient id, test name, and test value as parameters, and add those test results to the appropriate patient
+Write a function that takes database, patient id, test name, and test value as parameters, and add those test results to the appropriate patient

 ## Acknowledgements